From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads

-Implementing user \texttt{Upserts} and \texttt{Deletes} is straightforward.
-We first perform a lookup in hot-log index, then append the new record to hot log tail, and finally CAS the index entry to point to the our newly-appended record.
-If CAS fails, we just mark the record as invalid and retry.
-Note that in \texttt{Deletes}, tombstone records are \textit{always} inserted, even if the entry for that key does not exist in the hot-log index.
-The reason behind this is that (non-tombstone) valid records may still exist in the cold log.
+\fbsubsection{Upsert and Delete.} We implement \texttt{Upserts}/\texttt{Deletes} as follows.
+First, we perform a lookup in hot-log index, then append the new record to hot log tail, and finally CAS the index entry to point to the our newly-appended record.
+If CAS fails, we mark the record as invalid and retry.
+In \texttt{Delete}, a tombstone record is \textit{always} inserted, even when the entry for the key does not exist in the hot-log index, as (non-tombstone) valid records may still exist in the cold log.